How Safe Is Anesthesia? 5 Common Concerns

 For some people, anesthesia is one of the scariest parts of surgery.
 Do you wonder about the risks?
 An anesthesiologist responds to common questions about safety, particularly general anesthesia.

 For some people, anesthesia is one of the scariest parts of surgery.
-Do you wonder about the risks?
-We spoke with anesthesiologist Christopher Troianos, MD, to help separate fact from fiction.
-He highlights five key points about anesthesia that are sometimes misunderstood or have changed in recent years.
+Do you wonder about the risks, too?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-There are three different types of anesthesia, and you’re only unconscious with one of them.
+There are four different types of anesthesia, and you’re only completely unconscious with one of them.

 This is true nowadays, but wasn’t always the case, Dr. Troianos says.